 When we think about how we’re going to build our houses, we think about three main components: durability, affordability, and accessibility.

-We look at product that will wear well such as vinyl composite tile and laminate flooring.
+We look at products that will wear well such as vinyl composite tile and laminate flooring.
 We also use prefinished James Hardie plank siding and vinyl handrails that won’t need to be painted along with AZEK trim boards.
-With the use of concrete and bricks, the entire front-porch is relatively maintenance free other than the occasional cleaning.
+With the use of concrete and bricks, the entire front porch is relatively maintenance-free other than the occasional cleaning.

 We strive to build homes that are durable, accessible, and affordable to be environmentally friendly and more cost-effective for Habitat homeowners to maintain their homes.